isaacjeon/brazilian_ecommerce/README.md

 # Brazilian E-Commerce Data Analysis Project

-This project explores the **Brazilian E-Commerce Public Dataset by Olist** from Kaggle, involving order data such as customer, seller, date, location, item, and payment information.
-It utilizes **MySQL** for data structuring, cleaning, and exploratory data analysis (EDA), and **Tableau** for building interactive dashboards.
+This project explores the **Brazilian E-Commerce Public Dataset by Olist** from Kaggle, involving order data across several dimensions including customer and seller demographics, product categories, payment types, delivery logistics, and review scores.
+It utilizes **MySQL** for data structuring, cleaning, and exploratory data analysis (EDA), and **Tableau** for building interactive dashboards for visualizing monthly sales performance, regional trends, delivery times, and customer purchasing behavior and satisfaction to uncover operational and marketing insights.

 ## How to Use